-It’s important that when you decide to offer an itinerary for a group trip that you know specifically what’s in it and, conversely, what’s NOT in it, and that you understand the specifics of tour operations in that particular destination.
+It’s important that when you decide to offer an itinerary for a group trip that you know specifically what’s in it and, conversely, what’s NOT in it, and that you understand the specifics of tour operators in that particular destination.

-by someone else – perhaps by an experienced tour operator.
-And if it is a fairly simple trip made up of coach services, one or two hotels and a couple of sightseeing activities, perhaps you can operate it yourself for the client organization.
+You may be inventing your own private itinerary for a group, or you may be buying into an existing trip that has been designed by someone else – perhaps by an experienced tour operator.
+And if it is a fairly simple trip made up of coach services, one or two hotels and a couple of sightseeing activities, perhaps you can operate it yourself.

 Compare itineraries of a deluxe operator with a standard one and then with a budget tour operator as well to determine which you feel would best be a good fit for your participants.

 A deluxe operator will most likely be accustomed to working with smaller groups (15 or even less participants) whereas, at the other extreme, budget trips often try to fill a large coach.
-Well-known operator Globus, for example, publishes that average group size on its U.S./Canada tours is 39 travelers.
+Well-known operator Globus, for example, publishes average group size on its U.S./Canada tours which is up to 39 travelers.
 Cosmos, a value-minded operator in the Globus family of brands, includes daily buffet breakfasts, while other companies may simply say “B” in their literature for breakfast or “CB” for continental breakfast (a light coffee and roll affair).